ekremanli/react-native-pjsip/README.md

 ## Changes

-Added don't switch to tcp option to configutarion.
+Added don't switch to tcp option to configutarion

 ## Support
 - Currently support for iOS and Android.